Powers of PCS Officer in the Various States | List of Responsibilities, Roles, Career, Facilities, Rank, and Status of PCS Officer

 PCS Officers are directly under the control of State Governments whereas IAS Officers are under the control of the Government of India.
 The recruitment of PCS officers is done by the State Civil Services examination while IAS Officers are recruited through UPSC Exam.

 There are many other queries going on in the mind of applicants who are working hard to serve in the state civil administration.
-So we are going to show you the complete role and responsibilities of PCS Officer.
+So we are going to show you the complete role and responsibilities of a PCS Officer.

-Powers of PCS Officer
+Facilities, Rank, and Powers of PCS Officer

 PCS officers hold various job positions at the sub-divisional, district, divisional, and state-level from conducting revenue administration and maintenance of law and order.
 As PCS Officer comes under the control of State Govt, so they are appointed by the Governor of the state.